 All drugs sold by pharmaceutical companies must be approved by the FDA.
 When a pharmaceutical manufacturer develops a new medication, they can’t just holler “Yee gads, we’ve got it!” and then rush the drug into the nearest Walgreens.
 Getting FDA approval is a long and in-depth process.

-In other words, the label isn’t just the sticker on the side of your pill bottle — it’s designed to help doctors understand all of the ins and outs of a drug.
+In other words, the label isn’t just the sticker on the side of your pill bottle — it’s designed to help healthcare providers understand all of the ins and outs of a drug.

-If a doctor decides to prescribe a prescription drug for something other than what’s listed as approved on the label, it’s considered an “off-label” use.
+If a healthcare provider decides to prescribe a prescription drug for something other than what’s listed as approved on the label, it’s considered an “off-label” use.

-The FDA does not regulate the practice of medicine — doctors can make prescribing decisions using their clinical judgment about what they think is best for their patients.
+The FDA does not regulate the practice of medicine — healthcare providers can make prescribing decisions using their clinical judgment about what they think is best for their patients.

 Per the FDA, “Once the FDA approves a drug, healthcare providers generally may prescribe the drug for an unapproved (off-label) use when they judge that it is medically appropriate for their patient.”

-Essentially, it’s up to doctors to decide whether or not to give patients medications for purposes other than what’s specifically on the label.
+Essentially, it’s up to healthcare providers to decide whether or not to give patients medications for purposes other than what’s specifically on the label.

 All medications come with risks, even when you’re using them for the explicitly approved reasons on the FDA drug label.
 So, off-label drugs come with risks, too.